Daohub-io/cap9/substrate/Notes.md

 mechanism would need to be stored in each contract.

 Without secret keys, we need some central storage mechanism to determine what the capabilities for each unit of isolation are (i.e. our kernel space).
+Here are some potential solutions:

+  - Make a kernel as with EVM and rely on various on-chain mechanisms to make sure procedures don't damage themselves.
+  - As above, but with the capabilities of each procedure stored in the kernel's capability list.
+In this case we need to work around the lack of `DELEGATECALL`.
+Seems a shame not to capitilise on being able to modify the runtime.